ajdev-1/smart-home-replenishment-system/addOrg3/README.md

 This is the initial Hyperledger Fabric README.md from the [fabric-samples](https://github.com/hyperledger/fabric-samples/tree/release-2.2) repository.
 It explains how to use this script to add another org to the test network.
-In this project this script is used to add the third organisation (second manufacturer) to the test network.
+In this project this script is used in the [setup-replenishment-system.sh](https://github.com/ajdev-1/smart-home-replenishment-system/blob/main/setup-replenishment-system.sh#L34-L37) script to add the third organisation (second manufacturer) to the test network.

 ## Adding Org3 to the test network